 Airborne weather-avoidance and weather-observation radars differ from discrete-target radars in having extended targets, typically precipitation, that often fills the entire radar beam (which is typically quite narrow).
 In the corresponding form of the radar range equation, SNR is inversely proportional to the inverse square of range rather than to its inverse 4th power.
 For a weather radar observing beam-filling rain, the range reduction for a given precision of rainfall-rate estimation would be the square root of the 1 dB factor; i.e. (1.26)1/2, which equals 1.12.
 Thus there is a 12% loss of range capability in the presence of such interference, that also corresponds to a 21% loss of area coverage.
 Alternatively, for a given range, the interference would raise (i.e. degrade) the minimum measurable weather reflectivity by about 26%, again without regard to weather reflectivity fluctuation characteristics.

-Synthetic-aperture imaging radars (SARs) perform coherent integration of return pulses over the time required for the antenna beam RF traverse each pixel in the observed scene by virtue of the radar platform’s motion.
+Synthetic-aperture radars (SARs) perform coherent integration of return pulses over the time required for the antenna beam RF traverse each pixel in the observed scene by virtue of the radar platform’s motion.
 Since the width of the beam’s illumination on the ground is directly proportional to the range (typically proportional to the altitude of the radar platform and also increasing with the swath angle), the number of pulses available for integration, and hence the integration processing gain relative to noise, is also proportional to the range.
 To the extent that design flexibility permits, the output (processed) SNR is therefore modified from the proportionality to the inverse-4th-power of range that prevails with a discrete target observed by a real-aperture radar to a proportionality to the inverse 3rd power of range.
 Consequently, a 1 dB increase of effective noise power; i.e. the increase by a factor of 1.26 in power, would require that the range of a SAR from given terrain to be imaged be reduced by a factor of 1/(1.261/3), or 1/1.077; i.e. a loss of 7.7%.
 Provided that operational restrictions permit such a range reduction, that would in turn inflict a corresponding reduction in the rate at which imaging data can be gathered.
 This again is at the limit of acceptability.
 Another option would be to raise the average power of the SAR transmitter by 26%, which is likewise at the limit of acceptability.

 1.1.1 Aggregation of interference contributions